sciZer0/newdiscoveries/a/README.md

 ## FIRST OF ALL
 In my opinion, science now is an extremely illogical religion being taken on faith.
 Actually, the situation is even much worse than that, the scientific system itself is a religious sect. <i>More on it a bit below.</i>

-All I have is logic.
+All I have is logic.1

 Some time ago, just through thinking logically about well-known facts, I made the biggest ever scientific discoveries.